Trekking in Sikkim Darjeeling

 Selecting Your Trekking Route

-The traditional starting point of the Sandakphu Phalut Trek is Maneybhanjyang, a small border town 28 kilometers from Darjeeling.
-But, for those looking to steer clear of jeep tracks, hikers usually drive from Darjeeling to Rimbik, a three hour jeep ride, and begin the hike from there.
+The Sandakphu Phalut Trek typically starts from Maneybhanjyang 28 kilometers from Darjeeling.
+But, for those looking to steer clear of jeep tracks starting the trek from Rimbik is a good choice.
+Rimbik is three hour and 87 km jeep ride from Darjeeling.
 From Rimbik, trekkers ascend through Gurdum up towards Sandakphu and continue on towards Phalut.

 By taking the Rimbik-Gurdum-Sandakphu-Phalut trek route, it allows hikers to bypass jeep tracks and large crowds that typically head directly up to Sandakphu by vehicle.
-This route also involves less security checks with the Indian security forces who are stationed all along the trekking route.
-Once you reach Sandakphu, the trail leading towards Phalut remains tranquil and serene since most visitors only travel as far as Sandakphu by car.
+This route also involves less security checks with the Indian security forces stationed along the trekking route.
+Once you reach Sandakphu, the trek to Phalut remains tranquil and serene since most visitors only travel as far as Sandakphu by car.

-While at Farouttrek, we start the trek from Dhottrey (38 km/2 hour jeep- drive) located halfway between Darjeeling and Rimbik.
-Starting the Sandakphu Phalut Trek from Dhottrey is a wonderful choice, as the easy five-kilometer trek to Tonglu not only aids in acclimatization but also ensures a less strenuous start to your trek.
-From Tonglu it’s the usual trek route near the jeep tracks to Sandakphu and then to Phalut.
+While at Farouttrek, we start the trek from Dhottrey.
+Dhotrey is 38 km and 2 hour jeep- drive from Darjeeling.
+Starting the Sandakphu Phalut Trek from Dhottrey is a wonderful choice, as the five-kilometer trek to Tonglu is easy, aids in acclimatization, and also ensures a less strenuous start to your trek.
+After Tonglu it’s the usual trek route near the jeep tracks to Sandakphu and then to Phalut.

 So whether you opt for the traditional trek route or seek a customized trekking itinerary, rest assured that we are here to cater to your preferences and make your Sandakphu Phalut Trek in Darjeeling a truly unforgettable one.